What is OSIRIS, and what is it used for?

 Where can I find information about internships and theses?

-Information about internships and theses cannot be found in OSIRIS, but is registered in the Student Mobility System (SMS).
+Information about internships and theses cannot be found in OSIRIS, but is registered in Mobility Online.
 The system contains a few forms and consulting possibilities for students.
 Furthermore, it is used by internship and thesis coordinators as well as the BOZ’s (Bureaus Onderwijszaken).

 More information on internships and theses can be found on the website of your study programme, or you can contact Student Services.